-If you want me to tell you how to salsa dancing, don’t expect a quick and easy answer.
-Latin dancing is fun, but it’s never for the faint of heart (or it’s fun precisely because it’s not for the faint of heart).
+If you want me to tell you how to do salsa dance, do not expect an easy answer.
+Salsa dancing is fun, but it is never for the faint of heart (or it is fun precisely because it is not for the faint of heart).
 Expect to break into a sweat.

-If you want to be a better dancer, you have to prime your body to have the shape, strength, and stamina for it.
-Thus, you need to invest in healthy lifestyle practices that will help you make this happen and never forget how to maintain your dance etiquette.
+If you want to be a better dancer or salsa dance, you need to prime your body to have the shape, strength, and stamina for it.
+Thus, you need to invest in healthy lifestyle practices to help you make this happen and never forget how to maintain your dance etiquette.

 Here are some of the best practices that will prime you and your body to be better at salsa dancing:

 Today I have something that will help you develop the elusive skill of fluidity, so read further on my complete guide to developing fluidity when salsa dancing.

 – Manage your stress